PhyPiDAQ/EducatorsGuide/experiments/GammaSpectra.md

   ![Collection of Radon decay products on a (charged) balloon.](images/Ra-onBalloon.png)

-The observed spectrum is rather rich of features and leaves a clear finger print of the presence of the original Ra, that is a noble gas and escapes from the earth, where it is produced in decays of the Uranium and Thorium chains.
+The observed spectrum is rather rich of features and leaves a clear finger print of the presence of the original Radon, that is a noble gas and escapes from the earth, where it is produced in decays of the Uranium and Thorium chains.
 Radon is the dominant source of natural radioactive exposure of humans.
+The recorded spectrum is shown below.
+Background radiation was shielded by placing the RC102 and the
+balloon in a lead-shielded probe chamber.

-  ![Cumulative spectrum of a probe collected in a cellar on the surface of a balloon shwoing clear evidence for decay products of the Radon decay chain.]( images/Radon_Spectrum.png)
+  ![Cumulative spectrum of a probe collected in a cellar on the surface of a balloon showing clear evidence for decay products of the Radon decay chain.]( images/Radon_Spectrum.png)

 #### Decrease of Radon-induced activity as a function of time

  A Radon sample as described above contains a number of short-lived daughter nuclei and therefore can be used to illustrate the time dependence of  the activity.
+The time dependence of the activity is shown in the graph below, which was recorded with *PhyPiDAQ*.
 Because several daughter nuclei are involved, the reduction of the initial activity does not strictly follow an exponential law.
-The number of counts in time-bins of 30s  is shown below.
-A clear rise of the activity above backbround level is seen, with decrease back to normal over approx. 2h.
-Note that several short-lived nuclei with different life-times are produced, and the decay therefore is not strictly described by an exponential function.
+The number of counts in time-bins of 30 s  is shown below.
+A clear rise of the activity above background level is seen, and also the decrease back to normal over approx. 2 hours.
+Note that several short-lived nuclei with different life-times are produced, and the decay rate therefore is not strictly described by an exponential function.

   ![Gamma rate of Radon decay products on a balloon (electrostatically charged by rubbing) as a function of time.](images/Radon-decay.png)